-As a general rule of thumb, we allow a few potatoes per person, 1-2 corn sections, 4 oz sausage each, and about ½-1 lb seafood per person, depending on the type of seafood being served (many options come in a shell).
+As a general rule of thumb, we allow a few potatoes per person, 1-2 corn sections, 4 oz sausage each, and about ยฝ-1 lb of seafood per person, depending on the type of seafood you're using.

-Serve the seafood boil recipe with seafood boil sauce, cocktail sauce, or garlic butter.
+Serve our easy boil recipe with a side of seafood boil sauce, cocktail sauce, or garlic butter sauce.
+Having tons of napkins on hand is a must!

 It's easy to change up the type of seafood getting used or the quantity you're serving, but seasoning your water is very critical.
 Here's the ratio regardless if you're making our exact recipe or plan to scale it up or down.

-- ¼ cup Old Bay per 2 quarts of water
+- ยผ cup Old Bay per 2 quarts of water

 - 1 teaspoon salt per 2 quarts of water